VeronicaSalm/CanadianCovidTweetsProject/README.md

 The results of running NMF are described below.

 Notes:
 * For each week, I chose to generate `k=10` topics.
-If the topics appear uninformative, we can try other values of `k` (e.g., generate 7 topics instead).
+If the topics appear uninformative, we can try other values of `k` (e.g., generate 7 topics instead). **For best results, we should try tuning the number of topics to find the one that gives the highest average coherence** (for example, we may find that 15 topics is best for one week and 11 best for another week).
+* I did not filter the tweets in any way.
+These are the results of running topic modelling on the raw data, which includes (or could include) retweets, replies, images, links, and non-English text.
+I decided not to filter anything for two reasons: (1) this allowed me to get results out more quickly, and (2) in a sample of 1541 tweets, 1491 were English and only 50 (about 3.2%) were non-English according to a language detection tool.
+This seemed like a small percentage that likely wouldn't affect the topic modelling results (and indeed, when I looked at the January results, I didn't notice any clear non-English topics).
-* If this data seems useful, I can generate the results for Nov, 2020 to present over the next week.
+* These results only go up to the end of October, 2020.
+If this data seems useful, I can easily generate the results for Nov, 2020 to present.
 * I also ran VADER on each Canadian tweet, so I can generate some statistics about how the VADER scores change over time upon request.
-For example, I extract all tweets containing mask-related keywords and plot the average VADER scores for each 2-week period over time.
+For example, I could extract all tweets containing mask-related keywords and plot the average VADER scores for each 2-week period over time?
+* If you want access to the tweets themselves, please let me know (the tweet folder is nearly 600 MB compressed, or 2.0GB uncompressed, which is why I didn't include it here).

 ## Topic Modelling Results